Message to Malta employers: Employee voluntary salary reduction plan

 These are extraordinary times.
 A reasonable employee will understand these measures and will accept the proposed situation.
 These measures can give immediate boost to cash flows needed for your business to survive.

-Here at Fairwinds Management, we can help you during this time.
+Here at Fairwinds Management, we can help you during this time of coronavirus Malta support for business.
 Call on +356 79890072 or email us on firstname.lastname@example.org for more info.

 Please write a short email to write down your industry, the number of employees and a summary of your situation.

 For only €350*, our legal department can provide you with the relevant Contracts for Voluntary Reduction in Salaries to be annexed to the current employee contract.

 Furthermore, our sister company Accounting Services Limited can provide assistance in recalculating payroll to achieve savings in your payroll bill.
 Our rates start at €30 per employee**.